-Inspired in part by the television show “Extreme Makeover: Home Edition,” which aired on ABC TV from 2003 to 2012, Life Remodeled has grown from building a single house from the ground up in six days and beautifying the surrounding neighborhood with 500 volunteers in 2011 to recently completing a third Detroit Public School-based neighborhood makeover at Denby on Detroit’s east side with 10,700 volunteers.
+Inspired in part by the television show “Extreme Makeover: Home Edition,” which aired on ABC TV from 2003 to 2012, Life Remodeled has grown from building a single house from the ground up in six days and beautifying the surrounding neighborhood with 500 volunteers in 2011 to currently tackling a fourth Detroit Public School-based neighborhood makeover.

-From the initial modest-yet-significant project – building a new house for a single mother and her four daughters in Westland, Mich., to a trio of $5 million projects in the last three years, Life Remodeled is gaining a reputation as a difference maker in Detroit counting more than 300 businesses, churches and community organizations as regular partners.
-A pair of documentary films in 2014 and 2015 have begun to spread the word of Life Remodeled throughout the United States and beyond, inspiring church groups from other states to take part in the annual project.
+From the initial modest-yet-significant project – building a new house for a single mother and her four daughters in Westland, Mich., to a quad of $5 million projects in the last four years, Life Remodeled is gaining a reputation as a difference maker in Detroit counting more than 300 businesses, churches and community organizations as regular partners.
+A pair of documentary films in 2014 and 2015 helped to spread the word of Life Remodeled throughout the United States and beyond, inspiring church groups from other states to take part in the annual project.

 Life Remodeled founder and CEO Chris Lambert succinctly describes what the organization looks for in choosing projects – significant need and radical hope.